MAST30034-Applied-Data-Science/mast30034-project-1-aeross/README.md

 Remember, we will be reading through and running your code, so it is in _your best interest_ to ensure it is readable and efficient.

-## README example
-This is an example `README.md` for students to use. **Please change this to your requirements**.

-**Research Goal:** My research goal is tip analysis for credit card payments
+**Research Goal:** My research goal is analysis of how time and location affect the number of crashes in New York City.

-**Timeline:** The timeline for the research area is 2018 - 2021.
+**Timeline:** The timeline for the research area is 2017 - 2019.

-To run the pipeline, please visit the `scripts` directory and run the files in order:
+To run the pipeline, please visit the `scripts` directory and do the following:
-1. `download.py`: This downloads the raw data into the `data/raw` directory.
+1. run `download.py`: This downloads the TLC yellow taxi raw data into the `data/raw` directory.
-One big thing to note is the link to download the taxi zone files are broken, so I acquired those files from the GitHub tute repo, downloaded and put them *manually* into the data/raw/taxi_zones folder.
+2. For the taxi_zones file, I acquired those files from the GitHub tute repo (https://github.com/akiratwang/MAST30034_Python/blob/main/data/taxi_zones/), downloaded and put them *manually* into the data/raw/taxi_zones folder.
 Please make sure you do the same thing and that the data exists in the folder already before continuing from this step.
+3. For the crash dataset, I found it from here: https://data.cityofnewyork.us/Public-Safety/Motor-Vehicle-Collisions-Crashes/h9gi-nx95/data, and the download link is here: https://data.cityofnewyork.us/api/views/h9gi-nx95/rows.csv?accessType=DOWNLOAD.
+Similar to step 2, ensure the data is downloaded in the data/raw/ folder.
+4. run `scrape.py`: This downloads the twilight data using web scraping from https://dateandtime.info/citysunrisesunset.php?id=5128581&month=1&year=2019.

+Then, visit the `notebooks` directory and run the following files in order:
+1. `preprocess.ipynb`: This notebook details all preprocessing steps on the TLC yellow taxi data and outputs it to the `data/curated` directory.
-2. `preprocess.ipynb`: This notebook details all preprocessing steps and outputs it to the `data/curated` directory.
+2. `preprocess2.ipynb`: This notebook details all preprocessing steps on the remaining data and outputs it to the `data/curated` directory.
-3. `analysis.ipynb`: This notebook is used to conduct analysis on the curated data.
+3. `analysis.ipynb`: This notebook is used to conduct analysis on the curated data, run and analyse the models, and discuss the important features according to those models.
+If you want a more in-depth discussion, visit the relevant section in the report.
-4. `model.py` and `model_analysis.ipynb`: The script is used to run the model from CLI and the notebook is used for analysing and discussing the model.